Moroni, Comoros: Transport

 The country's civil aviation authority, Ministère des Postes et Télécommunications de la Promotion des Nouvelles Technologies de l'Information et de la Communication chargé des Transports et du Tourisme, is located in Moroni, as is the National Agency of Civil Aviation and Meteorology.

 Moroni is served by the Prince Said Ibrahim International Airport, located at Hahaya, about 15 km north of the town.
 However, there are no direct flights to Europe.
 It is a civilian airport at an elevation of 28 m and has a paved runway which has dimensions of 2900 x 45 m.
-Airlines which operate international flights to this airport are Air Tanzania, Air Austral and Kenya Airways.
-However, between the islands the local airlines, Int'Air Iles and AB Aviation operate.
+Airlines which operate international flights to this airport are Ethiopian airlines, Air Tanzania, Air Austral and Kenya Airways.
+However, between the islands, the local airlines, Int'Air Iles and AB Aviation operate.

 On 30 June 2009, Yemenia Flight 626, en route from Yemen to Moroni, crashed into the Indian Ocean with 153 passengers and crew on board, many from France.

-There is a major harbour though small in size with regular transport to the African mainland and the other islands in the Comoros archipelago, as well as Madagascar and other Indian ocean islands.
+There is a major harbour though small in size with regular transport to the African mainland and the other islands in the Comoros archipelago, as well as Madagascar and other Indian Ocean islands.
 The port is a small quay of 80 m with a draught of 3.5 m, and hence is not suitable for large ships to enter as coral reefs pose a threat to safety.
 It supports a maximum vessel size of 150 m.
 The channel depth is 24.4 m, with an anchorage depth of 23.2 m, a cargo pier depth of 4.9 m and a terminal depth of 4.9 m.
-Within the harbour's mini industrial zone, a local container terminal was managed by Gulfcom Port Management SA during the period of 2006–2012, after which Bolloré Africa Logistics won the concession and it will partner with Cofipri, a Luxembourg investment company.
+Within the harbour's mini industrial zone, a local container terminal was managed by Gulfcom Port Management SA between 2006 and 2012, after which Bolloré Africa Logistics won the concession and will partner with Cofipri, a Luxembourg investment company.
 Storage facilities such as warehouses have been established to facilitate imports and exports and also for petroleum storage.